 The Nominating Committee will consider candidates recommended by stockholders.
-The deadlines and procedures for stockholder recommendations of director candidates are discussed below under "Nomination of Directors and Stockholder Proposals."
+The deadlines and procedures for stockholder recommendations of director candidates are discussed below under "Nomination of Directors and Submission of Stockholder Proposals."
 Following verification of the stockholder status of persons proposing candidates, the Nominating Committee will make an initial analysis of the qualifications of any candidate recommended by stockholders or others pursuant to the criteria summarized above to determine whether the candidate is qualified for service on the Company's Board before deciding to undertake a complete evaluation of the candidate.
 Other than the verification of compliance with procedures and stockholder status, and the initial analysis performed by the Nominating Committee, a potential candidate nominated by a stockholder will be treated like any other potential candidate during the review process by the Nominating Committee.

-The Nominating Committee has approved the nominations of George A. Lopez, M.D. and Robert S. Swinney, M.D. for reelection as directors at the Annual Meeting.
+The Nominating Committee has approved and recommended to the Board the nominations of John Connors, Michael Kovalchik III, M.D. and Joseph Saucedo for reelection as directors at the Annual Meeting.
 The Nominating Committee considered the candidates' past contributions to the Board of Directors, their willingness to continue to serve and the benefits of continuity in the membership of the Board of Directors and determined that the reelection of the two candidates was appropriate.